 A student in grades K-4 may be placed on academic probation by the principal based upon teacher recommendation, test and grade report, scores and/or observation by other professionals.
-A student in grades K-4 that is on academic probation must comply with the school's recommendations to be removed from academic probation.
+A student in grades K-4 who is on academic probation must comply with the school's recommendations to be removed from academic probation.
+An individualized plan will be created for the student based on teacher, principal and learning specialist (if applicable) input and will be shared with the parent.
 If a student does not satisfy the above requirements, he/she will not be promoted to the next grade.
-In addition, the student may be refused readmission to the school.